What Is A Satoshi & How Much Is It Worth?

-Even if you are somewhat familiar with bitcoin, you’re sometimes confronted with amounts that are denominated in units other than good old BTC.
-There are surprisingly lots of them, some of them quite obscure (like the ones that derive from the highly-geekish tonal number system).
+Even if you are somewhat familiar with bitcoin, you’re sometimes confronted with amounts that are denominated in units other than good old BTC, and ask yourself the question 'what is a Satoshi and how much is it worth?'
+There are surprising amount of these denominations, some of them quite obscure (like the ones that derive from the highly-geekish tonal number system).

 But if you are a just a normal internet user (if there is even such a thing), it’s not likely that you will encounter anything more exotic than the Satoshi, the millibitcoin (mBTC), the microbitcoin (uBTC) and the bit.